This article describes the various backup options for Dedicated Server and VPS packages.

 The following table summarizes the backup options available for managed and unmanaged VPS and dedicated servers:

-For Flex Dedicated Server customers, A2 Hosting offers R1Soft CDP (Continuous Data Protection) Backups for an additional fee.
+For Dedicated Server customers, A2 Hosting offers R1Soft CDP (Continuous Data Protection) Backups for an additional fee.
 R1Soft CDP Backups provide daily backups for the last seven days, and a weekly backup for the last four weeks, for a total of one month of backups.
 For more information about R1Soft, please see this article.

 To configure your own backups, use the following procedures.